Tibet Winter Tours

 - by Mark

-Most tourists like to visit Tibet from May to October which is the high season.
-The temperatures are warmer, the landscape is green and healthy and with lush prairies and verdant forests.
-However, winter is one of the best times to take a tour to Tibet, and it is not as cold as you think it will be.
+Most tourists like to visit Tibet from May to October, which is the high season.
+During that period, the temperature is warm, with lush prairies and verdant forests.
+However, winter is also an excellent time to travel to Tibet, and it is not as cold as you think it would be.

-Tibet is located on a high-altitude plateau and surrounded by tall mountain ranges, which block the rainfall from reaching the plateau.
-This means that most of Tibet except for the southeast areas are made up of the desert steppe, permafrost or tundra.
-Although the weather does vary a lot from region to region, the most of Tibet experiences frost for about six months which are from November to April and the highest lakes will freeze throughout winter.
+Tibet is located on a high-altitude plateau and surrounded by mountain ranges, which block the rainfall from reaching the plateau.
+That means most Tibetan areas are made up of the steppe, permafrost or tundra except the southeast regions.
+Although the weather varies a lot from a region to another, there is hard frost from November to April, and most of the lakes here will freeze throughout winter.

 The main drop in temperature comes at night when it drops to well below freezing.
 And this can be countered by warm clothes, a good sleeping bag, and tent if camping, and even the luxury of a warm, cozy hotel.
 All of the hotels used in our Tibet Winter tours are of excellent quality and have working heating in all the rooms, so your stay is even more comfortable than ever.
 Whether you are staying in Lhasa in a nice hotel, or out in the middle of Tibet in a local tent guesthouse, you are guaranteed to be warm and comfortable wherever you go.